 🧫 What Contaminants Do They Remove?

-The Clearly Filtered pitcher is far superior when it comes to contaminant removal.
-This pitcher is capable of reducing or removing more than 365+ harmful contaminants, including lead, fluoride, chlorine, PFOA, and PFOS.
+The Clearly Filtered pitcher is far superior when it comes to contaminant reduction.
+This pitcher is capable of reducing more than 365+ harmful contaminants, including lead, fluoride, chlorine, PFOA, and PFOS.
 Despite such thorough filtration capabilities, the

 The Aquagear still offers an impressive contaminant removal, and has been tested to remove chlorine, lead, copper, mercury, asbestos, emerging contaminants like ibuprofen, PFOS and PFOA, and more.
 However, the

-Here are the contaminant removal capabilities of each, side by side:
+Here are the contaminant reduction capabilities of each, side by side: